sencho/macacajs.github.io/_docs/environment-setup.md

 ## Try it now!

-Are you ready to enter into the macaca world?
+Are you ready to enter into the Macaca world?
 [Let's have a try!](./getting-started.html)